-In this climate, many creditors assume they have no recourse when they receive a bankruptcy notice about one of their debtors.
+In today’s economic climate, many creditors may assume they have no recourse when they receive a bankruptcy notice about one of their debtors.
 At Christian & Small, our lawyers strive to provide options to maximize a recovery ranging from the analysis of good faith filings, aggressive argument of first day motions, dealing with cash collateral issues, pursuing guarantors, challenging a debtor’s discharge where appropriate and maximizing value through court authorized asset sales.

 Business and Commercial Litigation